csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 Running time(CPU): 5s

 ### Demonstration of adaptive holographic imaging
 The networks were trained in the situation where only single-dpeth hologram intensity measurements can be acquired.
-As the proposed model parameterized the physical degree of freedom (i.e. distance), more robust reconstruction results can be observed.
+As the proposed model parameterized the physical degree of freedom (i.e. distance), the proposed model can handle the out-of-distribution data(i.e. hologram intensities measured at different distances).
 Complex amplitude of polystyrene microsphere reconstructed from four different methods -U-Net, CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
 Run the following command.
 ```
 python result./result_fig3.py
 ```